• Skip to primary navigation

 Can I give or gift my gambling winnings away?

-Yes, and No. If someone inherits your winnings they will be liable to inheritance tax If your estate is large enough.
+Yes and no. If someone inherits your winnings they will be liable to inheritance tax if your estate is large enough.
 You can give your money away to people or charities but this may be liable to inheritance tax should you die within 7 years of the gift.
-You can give a £3000 tax free each year to any one person or you can give £250 away in a gift to anyone you like so long as one person is not gifted more than £250.
+You can give up to £3,000 tax free each year (to any one person or split between several people), and you can give £250 away in a gift to anyone you like so long as that person has not also received part of your £3,000 exemption.

 Should you give more than this away and you die within 7 years you will be liable for a percentage of the tax, this is known as the tapor rule.
 If you live longer than this this is now exempt from inheritance tax.